Agrrox/ccRegionManipulate/README.md

 # ccRegionUtilities
-this repo contains python utility scripts for copying, moving, and deleting regions (2dr and 3dr files) from the [Cubic Chunks](https://github.com/OpenCubicChunks/CubicChunks) World.
+a utility scripts in python for copying, moving, and deleting Minecraft Regions (2dr and 3dr files) from the [Cubic Chunks](https://github.com/OpenCubicChunks/CubicChunks) world.